Skip to contents

 Details

 Comprehensive Global Administrative Zones (CGAZ) are global composites for administrative boundaries.
-Compared with individual country files, the global product uses extensive simplification so file sizes are small enough for most desktop software, removes disputed areas and replaces them with polygons following US Department of State definitions, and fills gaps between borders.
+Compared with individual country files, the global composite files use extensive simplification so file sizes are small enough for most desktop software.
+They remove disputed areas, replace them with polygons following US Department of State definitions and fill gaps between borders.

 References